Can I refuse a smart meter?

 It's also worth bearing in mind some suppliers make having or getting smart meters a condition of signing up to their tariffs.

-Energy suppliers are offering smart meters to every household, with the ambition that everyone in England, Wales and Scotland will have one by the end of 2025
+Energy suppliers are offering smart meters to every household, with the ambition that everyone (where possible) in England, Wales and Scotland will have working smart meters by the end of 2030.

-If your meter is fully functioning, it's not mandatory for you to have it replaced with a smart meter – so you're free to refuse if you're offered one.
-Yet there's a host of reasons why you should consider getting a smart meter sooner rather than later...
+If your meter is fully functioning, it's not mandatory for you to replace it with a smart meter – so you're free to refuse if you're offered one.
+Yet there are benefits to getting one...

-• No more taking meter readings.
-Your smart meter communicates with your energy supplier remotely, automatically sending readings – sometimes as often as every 30 minutes – meaning you don't have to manually send them.
-It's particularly useful for those who have meters outside or in hard to reach places, or those who forget to do it manually.
+Smart meters can send meter readings automatically.
+They communicate with your energy supplier remotely, automatically sending readings — sometimes as often as every 30 minutes — meaning you don't have to remember to manually send them every month.

-• Real(ish)-time information could help you save.
-Smart meters come with an in-home display, which shows your household energy use – in pounds and pence, and kilowatt hours – in near-real time.
-Smart meters therefore make it easier for you to track and control your energy use, with the aim of helping you change your habits to save on energy (and the environment).
+Real(ish)-time info on your usage.
+Smart meters come with an in-home display, which shows your household energy use — in pounds and pence, and kilowatt hours — in near-real time.
+Smart meters therefore, can make it easier for you to track and control your energy use, with the aim of helping you change your habits to save on energy (and the environment).

 - Those who charge an EV at home use cut-price off-peak energy to charge their vehicle.